Dean Snedker

-Dean Snedker (born 17 November 1994) is an English footballer who is currently a free agent.
+Dean Snedker (born 17 November 1994) is an English footballer who currently plays for side Wellingborough Town.
 He plays as a goalkeeper.

 Club career

 Northampton Town

 Born in Northampton, Snedker started a two-year scholarship with Northampton Town in July 2011 after coming through their youth system.
 His professional debut for Northampton came on 14 August 2012, in a 2–1 victory over Cardiff City in the Football League Cup.
 He signed his first professional contract with the club in August 2012.

 He joined Carshalton Athletic on a month-long loan in September 2013.
 His loan was extended by a further month in October 2013.

 He joined Banbury United in December 2013 on a month-long loan.

 On 6 August 2014, Snedker joined Conference North side Brackley Town on loan until January 2015.
 Snedker was recalled from the loan on 15 September 2014, as cover for the injured Matt Duke.
 He rejoined them on a short-term loan in November 2014.